The following Trusts and Inheritance Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

 Retaining control over the ultimate destination of assets is an important reason for using trusts.
 The settlor can immediately divest himself of ownership and yet the existence of a trust prevents ownership passing straight onto the beneficiaries.
 The settlor / trustees decide the timing and extent of the beneficiaries’ interests.
 This way, ownership can be transferred over gradually to the next generation.

 Retaining control over the management of assets without beneficial ownership is another important reason for using trusts.
 This can be particularly useful for dealing with succession to family business assets.
 Business owners may wish to pass on their shareholdings to the next generation without giving up voting control.
-If company shares are transferred into trust, the trustees acquire the voting rights
+If company shares are transferred into trust, the trustees acquire the voting rights and these can remain with the settlor if he is himself a trustee.

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.